PandiaJason/ANSI-C/README.md

-# Lecture notes on Python Programming
+# Lecture notes on C Programming

 **By Jason Pandian**
 *Assistant Professor, Department of IT,*